- Search The Registry

 - My Account

 *David Lambert was born on this date in 1917.
-He was a white-American jazz lyricist, singer.
+He was a white-American jazz lyricist and singer.

-Ella Fitzgerald, Lambert and his early partner Buddy Stewart were originators of vocalese and successfully brought singing into modern jazz.
-Lambert's band debut was with Johnny Long's Orchestra in the early 1940s.
-In the late 1950s he teamed with wordsmith and vocalese pioneer Jon Hendricks.
-The two were later joined by Annie Ross, and the lineup was a hit.
+Ella Fitzgerald, Lambert, and his early partner Buddy Stewart were originators of vocalese and successfully brought singing into modern jazz.
+Lambert's band debuted with Johnny Long's Orchestra in the early 1940s.
+In the late 1950s, he teamed with wordsmith and vocalese pioneer Jon Hendricks.
+Annie Ross later joined the two, and the lineup was a hit.
 After Ross left the group in 1962, Lambert and Hendricks went on without her by using various replacements, but the partnership ended in 1964.

 He then formed a quintet called "Lambert & Co." which included the multiple voices of Mary Vonnie, Leslie Dorsey, David Lucas, and Sarah Boatner.
-The group auditioned for RCA in 1964, and the process was documented by filmmaker D. A. Pennebaker in a 15-minute documentary entitled Audition at RCA.
-It was one of the last images recorded of Lambert, as two years later he was killed.
+The group auditioned for RCA in 1964, and filmmaker D. A. Pennebaker documented the process in a 15-minute documentary entitled Audition at RCA.
+It was one of the last images recorded of Lambert, as two years later, he was killed.

 Dave Lambert spent a lifetime experimenting with the human voice and expanding the possibilities of its use within jazz.
-He was best known as a member of the trio Lambert, Hendricks & Ross.
+He was best known as a trio Lambert, Hendricks & Ross member.